 - By promoting your product/service within their content, these affiliate marketers can reach consumers they don’t know directly in an indirect way.

 If an affiliate program isn’t suited for your business, think about a referral program.
-A referral program encourages existing consumers to promote your product to individuals they know.
+The referral program encourages existing consumers to promote your product to individuals they know.
 Learn how to create a fantastic referral program for your B2B business.

 Please take a look at our guide on launching your affiliate program for a refresher on affiliate program principles.

-And, if you’re looking for the best affiliate marketing software to handle your B2B affiliate program, give Scaleo a trial with a 14-days trial, which you can start right away, no credit card required.
+And, if you’re looking for the best affiliate marketing software to handle your B2B affiliate program, give Scaleo a go with a 14-days trial, which you can start right away, no credit card required.